 In this chewy fruit and nut granola, thick cut oats, pecans, almonds and dried cherries are tossed and baked in a honey, maple and vanilla buttery syrup.

-I’m super excited to tell you about this granola.
+As you can probably tell, I’m super excited to tell you about this granola.
 I know, how can granola be exciting?
-It can’t really, but this chewy fruit and nut granola isn’t like, just any granola.
-It’s packed with dried fruit, TWO kinds of nuts and oat-y goodness enveloped in a honey-maple-vanilla hug.
+It really can’t be, but this chewy fruit and nut granola isn’t just any granola.
+It’s packed with dried fruit, TWO kinds of nuts and wholesome oat goodness enveloped in a honey-maple-vanilla hug.

 I made this recipe out of necessity.
 I was literally going through a bag of Bear Naked fruit and nut granola A WEEK!
 It’s kind of embarrassing to admit.
 But we’re friends right?
 Plus it can’t be any more embarrassing then when I admitted to how I finished off those sweet potatoes and while at a restaurant too!
 I cringe.

 Obviously I couldn’t justify a bag of granola a week addiction, and when I started to make special trips to Target just for granola I knew I had a problem.
 I mean, who goes to Target and only gets granola?
 I’ll tell you… NO ONE.
 So with that thought in mind, I set off to make my own version.